preignition/program-user-guide/docs/release-notes/index.md

 ## Form Builder

 * **[Scroll Page Before Next](./form-builder/scroll-page-before-next.md)**: Force respondents to scroll to the bottom before moving to the next page.

+## Markdown Editor

+* **[Theme-Aware Markdown Content](./2026-06-05-theme-aware-markdown.md)**: Create content and logos that automatically adapt to Light and Dark modes using new visibility classes and simplified block directives.